|

 Click

-here to read Bennie Howard's complete statement, a portion of
+here to read Bennie Howard's complete statement.

 Click